-The Red-Necked Cane Borers are a serious pest of raspberries, blackberries and related fruit and bramble.
+Red-Necked Cane Borers are a serious pest of raspberries, blackberries and related fruit and brambles.

 Adult rednecked cane borers attack foliage, feeding on the upper leaf surfaces during the day leaving irregular holes.
 Larvae feed on primo canes and form irregular galls from 1 to 3 inches in length which often causes splitting of the bark.

 Galls can be found as high as 3 -4 feet up the cane but most are near ground level.